 Field Density Test Of Soil By Sand Cone Method

 Compaction is very useful for preparing the sub-base grade and other layers of pavement.
-Compaction is done in the construction of embankment for increasing the stability as well as for decreasing the settlement.
+Compaction is done in the construction of embankment to increase stability as well as for decreasing the settlement.

 Base layer – 98%